Low Temperature Nitrides

 Low Oxygen

 Plasma methods have a tendency to incorporate oxygen into the film.
 Low temperature ammonia plasma methods lead to incomplete dissociation, leaving residual hydrogen N-H bonds.
 This leads to very low growth per cycle and poor electrical properties.
 Raising plasma power can cause physical damage to HAR structures and other very thin films.
-In contrast, BRUTE Hydrazine has purity levels of less than 1.0ppm in the gas phase.
+In contrast, BRUTE Hydrazine has purity levels of less than 0.5ppm of moisture in the gas phase.

 Higher Growth Rate